raspberrypilearning/python-web-server-with-flask/worksheet.md

     if __name__ == '__main__':
         app.run(debug=True, host='0.0.0.0')
     ```

+    *Note here the `host='0.0.0.0'` means the web app will be accessible to any device on the network*

 1. Save the file with `Ctrl + S`.
 Now return to the Terminal window and enter `python app.py` to run the web server.